beth

 multicat Highly similar and competing visual scenes lead to diminished object but not spatial detail in memory drawings

-Elizabeth H. Hall, Wilma A. Bainbridge Chris I. Baker
+Elizabeth H. Hall, Wilma A. Bainbridge, Chris I. Baker

-Memory, 16 December 2021.
-Preprint
+Memory, 2021.
+Preprint Data

 We investigated the detail and errors participants can have in memory when having to recall multiple, similar scenes.
 We found that memory drawings of "competing" scenes have diminished object detail, but are surpisingly still fairly spatially accurate.